bacpop/sparrowhawk/README.md

 Currently the only option is to compile from source.

 ## Compilation from source
 Development has been done only on x86_64 GNU/Linux-based systems, and most surely will probably stay that way (i.e. no other systems have been tested).
 To compile our project from source as we did, you will need the [rust toolchain](https://www.rust-lang.org/tools/install) installed in your system.
-Then, you can download the code of the e.g. version v0.1.1 using
+To get an in principle working version (up to some degree), always clone a versioned tag.
+E.g. to get version v0.1.1, you could use:

 ```
 git clone --branch v0.1.1 https://github.com/bacpop/sparrowhawk.git